-Dead stock inventory are items in your business that has not been or cannot be sold – inventory that has never been worn, used, or sold and has been in shelves for an extended period of time.
-Businesses that do not use good inventory management systems can end up having dead stock inventory remaining on their warehouse shelves, forgotten and gaining dust becoming useless and obsolete.
+Dead stock inventory are items in your business that has not been or cannot be sold – inventory that has never been worn, used, or sold and has been on shelves for an extended period of time.
+Businesses that do not use good inventory management systems can end up having dead stock inventory remaining on their warehouse shelves, only noticed at the annual stock take, gaining dust and becoming useless and obsolete.

 Dead stock inventory inevitably costs your business money, not only in the inability to recoup the investment of the inventory itself but also the space it occupies in your warehouse or storage space.
 Here we have collated three main causes of dead stock inventory and how to avoid this.

 1. Defective product

 This is where there is something wrong with the product, whether it is poor engineering or design.
 Defective products are the least troubling type of dead stock inventory because it may be possible to return the products to be fixed or replaced.
 For example, you can contact the manufacturer and request a return authorisation (RA) for the merchandise where there is a clearly defective product.
 The vendor would likely issue you a credit for the inventory stock.

 This type of dead stock inventory is one of the hardest to deal with.
 Your business bought it expecting it to sell, but the customers simply do not like it.
 This may be because the product is no longer popular, it has been rendered obsolete by newer products, or the product’s initial appeal was never strong to begin with.
 The best thing to do in this situation is to minimise losses by discounting the price and moving merchandise out as fast as possible.

 Discounting should move dead stock but if a retailer does not act, the items will continue to collect dust, costing money.
 However, retailers might hold on to dead stock inventory hoping it will sell.
 This may be due to a belief the retailer has that the merchandise is worth more than what consumers are willing to pay.